NemoChenTW/ProcessMonitor/README.md

 ===========

 * virtualMemoryUsageCheck.sh <br />
-This script can moniter and show the virtual memory usage of the setting process.
+This script can monitor and show the virtual memory usage of the setting process.